Njwymy/roguelikedev-does-the-complete-roguelike-tutorial/src/game/README.md

 But all of that is extra work for something that might be thrown away later so this works for now.

 #week 3

-TODO:Things I want to do diffrently.
+Things to do differently for the game.
 Instead of creating a dungeon do something outdoorsy.
-Create random "houses" or mountain blocks.alloc Randomly spawn the player in one of these dungeon rooms.
+Create random "houses" or mountain blocks Randomly spawn the player in one of these dungeon rooms.
 Maybe split up the map gen stuff into their own files.
 One for the dungeon style one for my "Out doors" one